 This page covers the information you require to hold an event on land owned or managed by Huntingdonshire District Council (HDC).

 We aim to work with you to make sure your event goes as smoothly and safely as possible.
-HDC supports external groups using our sites and providing activities for our customers.
+HDC encourages and supports using our sites to provide activities for all our residents to enjoy.

 - HDC Events Policy

 - Regular activities in HDC parks